 Remember when Marc Shaiman scored films?
-Sure, he’s got a new film opening in August, teaming once again with frequent collaborator director Rob Reiner on FLIPPED.
-But I miss Shaiman’s pre-HAIRSPRAY glory days in the mid- to late-’90s when he scored more high profile (if occasionally awful) films.
+I miss Shaiman’s pre-HAIRSPRAY glory days in the mid- to late-’90s when he scored more high profile (if occasionally awful) films.

 One of Shaiman’s better films was 1995’s THE AMERICAN PRESIDENT, a charming romantic comedy/drama about a widowed U.S. President (Michael Douglas) and his lobbyist “girlfriend” (Annette Bening).
 The film is thoroughly enjoyable with a smart script and engaging performances.
 Shaiman’s score is appropriately grand, sweeping, moving and, yes, presidential.

 Shaiman’s music soars (just listen to those French horns at 1:39!) over the opening credits as portraits of former Presidents fill the screen.
 Shaiman knows how to write a melody and the dramatic theme is one of his best.